local Point of Sale Systems Phone System Dealers & Authorized vendors

 Allworx, a Windstream company and award-winning developer of Internet Protocol based (IP) phones systems for businesses making the switch to bandwidth-based voice infrastructure, today introduced PowerFlex(TM), its new family of Ethernet switches.
 PowerFlex is specifically designed to complement its current product line.
 The benefits are simplified installation and added reliability for Allworx customers.
 “PowerFlex allows … Continue reading Allworx Introduces PowerFlex →

 A unique option in the market is the "Hosted PBX."
-Rather than installing a machine to service your business, a hosted PBX is a standard business phone system, hosted and managed by a provider.
-The advantage is largely that you can take a hands off approach to the system, and have little investment in equipment.
+Rather than running the system yourself, a hosted PBX is a run remotely, usually leased on a monthly or yearly basis.
+Often times, this can drive down your costs, and allow for a quick roll out, with little or no equipment needed at your places of business.
 Calls can easily be routed to other numbers as well, such as cells and home phones.
 The advantages do come at a price though, with much of your system being tied up remotely, which can become a nightmare should you later switch to a local system.
 Transferring everything from menus to voicemail to extensions to the new system can become difficult.

-We've come a long way since the days of the early telephone and switchboard.
-The sheer power and flexibility delivered by computer driven telephone systems, like the modern business PBX, can do wonders for your business.
+The sheer power delivered by computer driven telephone systems, like the modern business PBX, can do wonders for your business.
 But each business has unique needs and demands, and there is really no one size fits all solution.
-The considerations mentioned here should help you determine what will really benefit you in a business phone system.
+It's my hope that some of the information above will help you determine what will really benefit you in a business phone system.

 To find a Point of Sale Systems telephone system dealer or partner in the local area, scroll up and fill out the form above to have the top Point of Sale Systems deakers fight for your business.

 Point of Sale Systems Coverage